MaxxCode8/cyberbully-detection-nlp/README.md

 ---

 #### Although the Task was to determine whether a tweet is a bully or not, I used a slightly different approach for detection...
-IF you look at the dataset, we have also `annotations` available for each tweet!
+If you look at the dataset, we have also `annotations` available for each tweet!
 ![image](https://github.com/MaxxCode8/cyberbully-detection-nlp/assets/105921273/e763e010-0cbf-4544-89e4-70b74f2b0f9d)

-To NOT lose this valuable insight into the tweet, I modified the task at hand.
+*To NOT lose this valuable insight into the tweet, I modified the task at hand.*

 ### Modified task: TO DETECT WHETHER THE TWEET IS A `Sexist` or `Racist` or `Normal` " ( The problem became Multi-Class Classification ) "